cairo-book/cairo-book/src/ch06-02-the-match-control-flow-construct.md

 {{#include ../listings/ch06-enums-and-pattern-matching/no_listing_07_match_option/src/lib.cairo:option_none}}
 ```

 It matches!
 There’s no value to add to, so the matching construct ends and returns the `Option::None` value on the right side of `=>`.
-The program will ultimately fail to compile because of `none.unwrap()` call, which tries to unwrap an `Option::None`.

 Combining `match` and enums is useful in many situations.
 You’ll see this pattern a lot in Cairo code: `match` against an enum, bind a variable to the data inside, and then execute code based on it.
 It’s a bit tricky at first, but once you get used to it, you’ll wish you had it in all languages.
 It’s consistently a user favorite.